 Get written confirmation of where your money will be kept

-Get written confirmation that you will get your money back in full whether either you or the landlord pull out
+Get written confirmation that you will get your money back in full if you or the landlord pull out

 Pay on a credit card or debit card